What is the point of VAR? Luiz's ridiculous red card robs Arsenal of shot at vital victory at Wolves | Goal.com

 In real time, it was understandable that Pawson thought it was a professional foul, but this is where VAR should have stepped in and overturned the decision straight away.

-There was clearly no intent from Luiz to take Willian down; he didn’t try to make a tackle.
+There was clearly no intent from Luiz to take Jose down; he didn’t try to make a tackle.

 All it needed was one look at the replay to see that the contact – if you can call it that – came when Jose pulled his foot back to shoot and caught Luiz’s knee.